jonathanlofgren/more-kedro/README.md

   num_iter: 100
   learning_rate: 0.001
 ```
+The benefit of the first approach is that you can overwrite your parameter values in `conf/local/`
+without having to respecify the types.

 Any node which has an input `params:training` will now be injected with the
 equivalent of `TrainingParams(num_iter=100, learning_rate=0.001)` instead of a raw
 dictionary.
 You can use any custom class, dataclass,
 [pydantic](https://github.com/samuelcolvin/pydantic) model or any other
 callable to get validation and typing of your parameters.
+The type must contain
+the full location and name of your type object, so that it can be imported
+from the root of your project.

 The parameters are typed right after your `DataCatalog` is created, so any failures
 will surface before your kedro run starts.